The Public Company AI Adoption Tracker

 AI in products

-AI inside the products being sold to customers — software, medtech, industrial automation.
-The cohort with the most quantified revenue stories.
+AI inside the products being sold — software, medtech, industrial automation.
+The cohort with the most quantified revenue.

 - Information Technology